UNSW-database/PatMat-demo/README.md

 [graph_part|tri_part|compute_join_plan|patmat] --help
 ```

-The detailed format and structure for all input files can be found under the `patmat-run` repository.
+The detailed format and structure of all input files can be found under the `patmat-run` repository.